 2. You get a unique identifier.

 3. You complete your visa application in ImmiAccount.
-When applying, choose the correct visa subclass: a Subclass 124 Distinguished Talent visa (if you’re outside of Australia) or a Subclass 858 Distinguished Talent visa (if you’re in Australia).
+When applying, choose the correct visa subclass: a Global Talent (subclass 858).

 4. You get a visa and become a permanent resident on the day you obtain it.